 If you are interested in such topics as politics, art, humor, music, supermodels, commercials, poetry, film, philosophy, history, television, censorship, pop culture, and criticism, my Vodpod might interest you:

-If you are preparing to enroll at a university, or if you already are a university student, a recent essay of mine might interest you:
+If you are preparing to enroll at a university, or if you already are a university student, an online essay of mine might interest you:

 Many talented models and photographers on Model Mayhem have inspired me.
-Thanks to all of you for that.
+Thanks to those of you who have.